 Scenarios are also helpful for exploring different what-if scenarios.
 For example, what if interest rates go up?
 What if the economy takes a downturn?
 You can see how your data would be affected by inputting different values into your Excel scenarios and make decisions accordingly.

-Steps to Edit Scenarios in Excel
+How to Edit Scenarios in Excel: Easy Steps

 In the following dataset, I have used some data regarding the estimation of mouse production cost.
 Using this dataset, I have created two scenarios to analyze data and decide on it.

-In the following Scenario Summary, you can see the two scenarios that I’ve created Lowest Cost and Highest Cost.
+In the following scenario summary, you can see the two scenarios that I’ve created Lowest Cost and Highest Cost.

 Now see in the Result Cells, the total mouse production cost is missing.
 However, I will need to edit my scenarios to fix this issue.